huggingface/blog/sagemaker-distributed-training-seq2seq.md

 # Tutorial

-We will use the new [Hugging Face DLCs](https://github.com/aws/deep-learning-containers/tree/master/huggingface) and [Amazon SageMaker extension](https://sagemaker.readthedocs.io/en/stable/frameworks/huggingface/sagemaker.huggingface.html#huggingface-estimator) to train a distributed Seq2Seq-transformer model on the `summarization` task using the `transformers` and `datasets` libraries and upload the model afterwards to [huggingface.co](http://huggingface.co) and test it.
+We will use the new [Hugging Face DLCs](https://github.com/aws/deep-learning-containers/tree/master/huggingface) and [Amazon SageMaker extension](https://sagemaker.readthedocs.io/en/stable/frameworks/huggingface/sagemaker.huggingface.html#huggingface-estimator) to train a distributed Seq2Seq-transformer model on the `summarization` task using the `transformers` and `datasets` libraries, and then upload the model to [huggingface.co](http://huggingface.co) and test it.

 As [distributed training strategy](https://huggingface.co/transformers/sagemaker.html#distributed-training-data-parallel) we are going to use [SageMaker Data Parallelism](https://aws.amazon.com/blogs/aws/managed-data-parallelism-in-amazon-sagemaker-simplifies-training-on-large-datasets/), which has been built into the [Trainer](https://huggingface.co/transformers/main_classes/trainer.html) API.
 To use data-parallelism we only have to define the `distribution` parameter in our `HuggingFace` estimator.